 Remove the firefront casting and place to one side.
 Remove the ceramic components.
 Gently clean in the open air.
 Be careful not to create dust from the coals.
 Where necessary replace damaged components with genuine spares.
-Seal scrap components in plastic bags and dispose of at proper refuse sites as directed.
+Seal waste coals and ceramics in a plastic bag and dispose of

-Re-fit the coals carefully by referring to the relevant section of these instructions.
+Re-fit the coals by referring to the relevant section of these instructions.